Delta-8-THC- The New Cannabinoid On The Block?

-Unless you aim to get stoned, you are better of using the perfectly legal Cannabidiol products.
+Unless you aim to get high, you are better of using the perfectly legal Cannabidiol products.
 Full-spectrum and broad-spectrum CBD products will have the same benefits as delta 8 but without the psychoactive effects.

 If you are afraid of failing a drug test, broad-spectrum and CBD isolates are the way to go as they contain no THC.
 Delta-8 has the same metabolites as delta-9 and will trigger a positive drug test result.

 Delta-8-THC is the new health and wellness industry buzzword.
-It promises the same benefits as its more famous sibling – delta-9-THC.
+It promises the same outcome as its more famous sibling – delta-9-THC.
 This time without the unpleasant effects.
 But, there is a lack of quality research studies to back the claims.